Languages, Geography, and Climate

 - the disparity between specialized facilities and the HR required making them work.

-- The need of policy to oversee and create human resources.
+- The need for policy to oversee and create human resources.
 At this level, the succeeding issues are of note including:

 not enough staff to handle the increasing demand of care